Naliat/Naliat/README.md

     - 🌎 Languages to contact me: Portuguese-BR and English
     - 🌱 I’m currently learning: Information Systems - Federal University of Ceará
-    - 📫 How to find me: Contate-me email: tailansouza@alu.ufc.br
+    - 📫 How to find me: Contate-me email: tailansouzzdev@gmail.com